 Periodically inspect the tire treads and sidewalls for damage (such as bulges in the tread or sidewalls, cracks in the tread groove and separation in the tread or sidewall).
 If damage is observed or suspected, have the tire inspected by a tire professional.
-Tires can be damaged during off-road use, so inspection after off-road use is also recommended.
+Tires can be damaged during off-road use, so inspection after off-road use is also recommended warning: Tires degrade over time depending on many factors such as weather, storage conditions, and conditions of use (load, speed, inflation pressure) the tires experience throughout their lives.